Low Brass: Producing Sound

 The rotary valve design does not promote particularly fast response, but it includes a longer leadpipe, which contributes to a beautiful smooth tone that blends well with other instruments.

-The “big brother” of the tuba family, the sousaphone is used almost exclusively in marching bands.
-Today they are produced in both brass and silver-plate for solid sound and projection, and lightweight fiber-reinforced plastic material to reduce fatigue during long performances.
-A combination of fiber/brass or fiber/silver-plate is also available.
+The “big brother” of the tuba family, the sousaphone, is used almost exclusively in marching bands.
+Today they are produced in both brass and silver plate for solid sound and projection and lightweight fiber-reinforced plastic material to reduce fatigue during long performances.
+A combination of fiber/brass or fiber/silver plate is also available.
 Most sousaphones have three valves, but some companies have introduced a four-valve sousaphone with much success.

 You will find this feature on some professional euphoniums and tubas.
-This system enables the instrument to include the extremes of the low and high register while maintaining uniform tone quality and a stable intonation pattern throughout the playing range of the instrument.
+This system enables the instrument to include the extremes of the low and high registers while maintaining uniform tone quality and a stable intonation pattern throughout the playing range of the instrument.
 If a euphonium or tuba player wishes to be able to play a full chromatic scale in the lower register, a four-valve compensating system is the best answer.
 The 4th valve tubing routes back through the first 3 valves so that when the 4th valve is used in combination with any other(s), air can automatically be detoured through extra compensating loops.
 Essentially, this system improves intonation, especially in the lower registers.